mthwbarb/namer-hackathon/README.md

 1.Empty the S3 bucket or you will get an error when you delete the SAM application
 2. `aws sam delete --stack-name <your stack name here>`

+### What do the Lambdas Do?

+* **processRSS** - Iterates through the RSS feed from today backward up to the number of days specified.
+It takes the